jafareymajid/zip-transporter/README.md

 **Note:**

--The residue numbers are based on those in the simulations.
+The residue numbers are based on those in the simulations.
 The first 5 residues of the protein are missing in the cryo-EM structure, so the residues are renumbered in the simulations as follows:

 For example, residue #66 in the simulations corresponds to residue #71 in the cryo-EM structure.